Novak Djokovic Throws Up Mid-Match as Brutal Indian Wells Heat Sparks Scare

 Novak Djokovic vomits on court amid grim conditions at Shanghai Masters

-Novak Djokovic faced a similer weather conditions during his R16 match at the Shanghai Masters last year.
+Novak Djokovic faced similar weather conditions during his R16 match at the Shanghai Masters last year.
 The Serbian star battled through a demanding encounter against Jaume Munar.

 Djokovic eventually won the match in three sets.
 He defeated Munar 6-3, 5-7, 6-2 after a long and exhausting battle on court.
 However, the match became physically challenging for the Serbian champion.
 During the contest, Djokovic vomited several times as he struggled with the intense conditions.